-6. FINANCE
+5. FINANCE

-The Company has a term loans amounting to Rs.35.00 Million and working capital facilities availed by the Company from its bankers amounting to Rs.240.3 Million are outstanding as on March 31, 2020 and the outstanding against the unsecured, short term facility obtained from a Non-banking financial institute is Rs.253.5 Million.
-During the year under review, the Company has also availed bill discounting facility from Mahindra & Mahindra Financial Services Limited and outstanding liability under the said facility is Rs.253.5 Million.
+The Company has working capital facilities availed by the Company from its bankers amounting to Rs.185.7 Million are outstanding as on March 31, 2021 and the outstanding against the unsecured, short term facility obtained from a non-banking financial institute is Rs.18.1 Million.

-7. DEPOSITS
+6. DEPOSITS